Update: Introduction, conclusion, and ‘Made in Asia for Asia’ sections revised.

-The Honda 0 Alpha (officially stylized as ‘Honda 0 α’) that broke cover at the 2025 Japan Mobility Show on Wednesday drew attention from major global car markets, with the U.S., Europe, and Australia being no exception.
+The Honda 0 Alpha (officially stylized as ‘Honda 0 α’) that broke cover at the 2025 Japan Mobility Show last October has entered road testing in India.

+The smaller member of the 0 Series has drawn attention from major global car markets, with the U.S., Europe, and Australia being no exception.
 However, TopElectricSUV has learned that Western markets, and even Australia, are in for disappointing news.

 Exploring the market strategy for the 0 Alpha during a discussion with Honda officials at its world premiere, we gather that the company is primarily targeting emerging markets.
 As in the case of the second-generation WR-V, Japan will be among the exceptions, if not the only one, to also receive this model.

-Toshikazu Hirose, Chief Engineer for the 0 Alpha, told us that Honda will manufacture the EV in India.
 The company operates a single car plant in the country, located in Tapukara, Rajasthan, and the upcoming EV, which has evoked plenty of initial interest locally, will help it improve capacity utilization.
 Hirose denied plans to build the 0 Alpha in additional Honda factories anywhere in the world.

 Further into our conversation, Hirose confirmed that Honda will make the 0 Alpha in both right- and left-hand-drive versions.
 He said that the company will launch it first in India, in the first half of 2027, and later in Japan and Southeast Asia.